sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This ambiguity is annoying, and it was resolved in 1908 by a guy called William
-Sealy Gosset (`Student, 1908 <../Other/References.html#student-1908>`__\ ), who was
+Sealy Gosset (:ref:`Student, 1908 <Student_1908>`), who was working as a
-working as a chemist for the Guinness brewery at the time
+chemist for the Guinness brewery at the time (:ref:`Box, 1987 <Box_1987>`).
-(`Box, 1987 <../Other/References.html#box-1987>`__\ ).
-Because Guinness took a dim view
+Because Guinness took a dim view of its employees publishing statistical
-of its employees publishing statistical analysis (apparently they felt it was a
+analysis (apparently they felt it was a trade secret), he published the work
-trade secret), he published the work under the pseudonym “A Student” and, to
+under the pseudonym “A Student” and, to this day, the full name of the *t*-test
-this day, the full name of the *t*-test is actually **Student’s *t*-test**.
-The
+is actually **Student’s *t*-test**.
+The key thing that Gosset figured out is
-key thing that Gosset figured out is how we should accommodate the fact that we
+how we should accommodate the fact that we aren’t completely sure what the true
-aren’t completely sure what the true standard deviation is.\ [#]_ The answer is
+standard deviation is.\ [#]_ The answer is that it subtly changes the sampling
-that it subtly changes the sampling distribution.
-In the *t*-test our test
+distribution.
+In the *t*-test our test statistic, now called a *t*-statistic,
-statistic, now called a *t*-statistic, is calculated in exactly the same way I
-mentioned above.
-If our null hypothesis is that the true mean is µ, but our
+is calculated in exactly the same way I mentioned above.
+If our null hypothesis
-sample has mean *X̄* and our estimate of the population standard deviation is
+is that the true mean is µ, but our sample has mean *X̄* and our estimate of the
-:math:`\hat{\sigma}`, then our *t*-statistic is:
+population standard deviation is :math:`\hat{\sigma}`, then our *t*-statistic is:

 .. math:: t = \frac{\bar{X} - \mu}{\hat{\sigma}/\sqrt{N} }